What if we could create millions of dollars only to give it away?

 I believe there are lots of people who God wants to use as extravagant givers in this generation.
 People who will lay down their own agendas, change their pre-conceived notion of ”success,” and humbly obey what God has planned for them.

 I heard someone say that the reason God doesn’t give everyone a million dollars is because it would destroy them.
 Which is probably why 1 Tim 6:9-10 says this…

 But those who want to get rich fall into temptation and a snare and many foolish and harmful desires which plunge men into ruin and destruction.
 For the love of money is a root of all sorts of evil, and some by longing for it have wandered away from the faith and pierced themselves with many griefs.
 (NASB)

 Discipline and Sacrifice

-All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterwards it yields the peaceful fruit of righteousness.
+All discipline for the moment seems not to be joyful, but sorrowful; yet to those who have been trained by it, afterward it yields the peaceful fruit of righteousness.
 Hebrews 12:11 (NASB)

 I can’t imagine reaching this goal without being diligent to obey God’s Word and instructions…